amirmohan/amirmohan.github.io/_news/announcement_hiring.md

 inline: false
 ---

 We have multiple openings for PhD students to start in Fall 2023.
-If you are have strong programming (python, pytorch, language processing toolkits) or mathematical background (optimization, statistics, learning theory) please email me your <b>CV</b>, <b>transcript</b>, and a <b>summary of your interests</b> to amiralia@gatech.edu.
+If you have strong programming (python, pytorch, language processing toolkits) or mathematical (optimization, statistics, theory: information, coding, or learning) background please email me your <b>CV</b>, <b>transcript</b>, and a <b>summary of your interests</b> to amiralia@gatech.edu.

 #### Please consider applying to these programs:
 <ul>